Associate Superintendent of Trinity Christian School Association; Associate Principal of Trinity Christian School; Administrator of WISDOM

 Mark began as a facilitator with WISDOM in 1998.
 He has journeyed with so many beautiful families in the years since.
 He and his wife, Lorena, have four children.
 They live with their two youngest children, Tamara and Daniel, in the beautiful lake community of Sundance in Calgary.
 They enjoy the many activities of both rural and urban life.
 They are blessed to have their two older children and their spouses living nearby.
 Sarah and her husband Ben live in Red Deer.
 Scott and his wife Mariela live in Calgary.

 Simon grew up in rural Alberta, and was home schooled from kindergarden through grade 12.
-He attended California's Thomas Aquinas College in 2005, and came home to Alberta with a BA, and his wife Nicole.
+He attended California's Thomas Aquinas College in 2005, and came home to Alberta with a BA and his wife Nicole.
 He continued his education at Concordia in Edmonton, receiving his B.Ed in 2011.
-Since then, he has taught jr. high with the separate school in Cold Lake, making time for his many hobbies that include music, sailing, BBQing, photography and many outdoor pursuits.
-Simon and Nicole have three young daughters.
-He is excited to begin working with home schooling families with WISDOM this Fall.
+After that, he taught jr. high with the separate school in Cold Lake for several years before joining the WISDOM team as facilitator in Summer of 2014.
+He continues to make time for his many hobbies that include music, sailing, BBQing, photography and many outdoor pursuits.
+Simon and Nicole have three daughters and a son.

 Diane and I met in high school and were married in 1981 in Calgary.
 Before our children were born, Diane taught English and French in senior and junior high school.
 I was formerly a Financial Analyst, then made a career change and became a high school Physics and Chemistry teacher.
 I was blessed to be offered a position with WISDOM in the fall of 1997 and am now in my 18th year of facilitating.
 Diane and I have also volunteered together in our church in the marriage preparation ministry for many years.